MOZGIII/xwt/README.md

 Next, the following tools are also required:

-- `wasm-bindgen-test-runner` - from the `wasm-bindgen-cli` crate; the runner harness for running the WASM tests in a browser environment
+- `wasm-bindgen-test-runner` - from the `wasm-bindgen-cli` crate;
+   the runner harness for running the WASM tests in a browser environment

    Install with: `cargo install -f wasm-bindgen-cli`

    You might have to adjust the command above to install a particular version if you see a message to do so down the road.
+   Also, there is sometimes a need to bump the `wasm-bindgen` in the lockfile - usually when the `wasm-server-runner` is too far in the future `wasm-server-runner`-version wise from us.

-- `wasm-server-runner` - from the `wasm-server-runner` crate; the runner harness for running a dev server to server the WASM modules in a browser
+- `wasm-server-runner` - from the `wasm-server-runner` crate;
+   the runner harness for running a dev server to server the WASM modules in a browser

    Install with: `cargo install -f wasm-server-runner`